The Spread of

 "Although Acts might not give a clear indication of status for all the people mentioned, the internal evidence from the Pauline Corinthian correspondence would seem to indicate that by the third quarter of the first century A.D. the Christian community contained a good number of members of the social elite.
 First some members of the Christian community could be described as wise, powerful and well-born.
 Some members of the community were involved in vexatious litigation which is suitable for members of the elite.
 'Boasting' may reflect the keenness to display social position.
 Enmity within the church reflects the case in the wider Roman world.
 The form of worship with its concern over dress seem to be more suitable to people familiar with formal Roman worship.
 The Lord's supper may reflect the wider tensions within Corinthian elite society."
 [Gill/Gempf, The Book of Acts in its First Century Setting--Graeco-Roman Setting:111]

 "Indeed, based on an inscription found in Corinth in 1929 and upon references in Rom.
 16:23 and 2 Tim.
-4:20, many scholars now agree that among the members of the church at Corinth was Erastus, 'the city treasurer' And historians now accept that Poponia Graecina, a woman of the senatorial class, whom Tacitus reported as having been accursed of practicing 'foreign superstition' in 57 (Annals 13.32), was a Christian.
+4:20, many scholars now agree that among the members of the church at Corinth was Erastus, 'the city treasurer' And historians now accept that Poponia Graecina, a woman of the senatorial class, whom Tacitus reported as having been accused of practicing 'foreign superstition' in 57 (Annals 13.32), was a Christian.
 Nor, according to Marta Sordi, was Pomponia an isolated case: 'We know from reliable sources that there were Christians among the aristocracy [in Rome] in the second half of the first century (Acilius Glabrio and the Christian Flavians) and that it seems probable that the same can be said for the first half of the same century, before Paul's arrival in Rome.'"
 [Stark, The Rise of Christianity (Princeton):30f]

 "The fundamental thesis is simply put: If the early church was like all the other cult movements for which good data exist, it was not a proletarian movement but was based on the more privileged classes."
 [Stark, The Rise of Christianity (Princeton):33]